923b31ec home slide 2

 1. How does the internet affect a child’s social skills?

-Over-reliance on online transmission can hinder face-to-face interaction and empathy.
+Over-reliance on online communication can hinder face-to-face interaction and empathy.
 Encouraging in-person conversations helps improve social skills.

 2. What are some fun offline activities for kids?

 Consider activities like reading, drawing, sports, cooking, or nature walks.
-These are appropriate and beneficial for their development.
+These are engaging and beneficial for their development.

 3. How much screen time is appropriate for children?

-Experts suggest no over 1-2 hours of recreational screen time per day, depending on the child’s age.
+Experts recommend no more than 1-2 hours of recreational screen time per day, depending on the child’s age.

 4. How can I make reading appealing to my child?

 Introduce books with exciting plots or characters and make reading a family activity.
-You can also create themed reading obstacles.
+You can also create themed reading challenges.

-5. What’s the best way to balance internet use and long-established and accepted activities?
+5. What’s the best way to balance internet use and traditional activities?

-Set clear boundaries for screen time and ensure kids have access to appropriate offline alternatives like outdoor play or creative projects.
+Set clear boundaries for screen time and ensure kids have access to engaging offline alternatives like outdoor play or creative projects.

 Brand promotion